chlm1556/Ergodone-keyboard/README.md

 Here is an example of me doing it for a folder bepo2.
 Not that it takes a bit of time to generate the file.

-(You'll get stuck with this written on the command shell for a few seconds maybe minutes ? :

-QMK Firmware 0.12.20
+(You'll get stuck with this written on the command shell for a few seconds maybe minutes ? : QMK Firmware 0.12.20 )
-Making ergodone with keymap bepo2 )

 ```
 $ make ergodone:bepo2